dceliano/aes/README.md

 stats
 ======

+Contains code to collect timing and energy statistics.

-Contains code to collect power information from the Parallela card running in FN12 (parcard-djg1.sm) over Telnet.
+*energy.py* contains code to collect power information from the Parallela card running in FN12 (parcard-djg1.sm) over Telnet.
+The *energy.py* output should be piped into a file *energy_%.log* where *%* is the divisor of the ARM CPU, i.e. *energy_1.log* is for an ARM CPU of 666MHz.

-Also contains Python script to process text outputs and collect stats from outputs.
-Contains example outputs from Nandor.
+	./energy.py > energy_1.log

+The same steps should be taken for the *timing_%.log* files for running multiple trials of the ARM execution time.

+	make run > timing_1.log

+Then, run the *process.py* file, which collects stats from the outputs.

+This directory contains example timing and energy logs from Nandor and Dom.

 prazor-arm
 ======